therealozp/optimAIze/README.md

 #### **2. automate bullet point rewriting pipeline**

 1. [x] design prompt templates for rewriting resume bullets based on job description and requirements.
-2. [ ] integrate rewriting functionality with the ollama model for refinement.
+2. [x] integrate rewriting functionality with the ollama model for refinement.
 3. [x] define quality checks to ensure rewritten bullets are concise, impactful, and measurable.
 4. [ ] build a feedback loop for iterative improvement of rewritten bullets.

+EXTRAS

+- [ ] define character/word limits to avoid overwriting
+- [ ] implement better non-redundancy check between bullet points
+- [ ] figure out a better way of handling rewrites + few-shot prompting (THERE IS ONE BULLET THAT REFUSES TO REWRITE FOR SOME REASON)

 #### **3. integrate pdfLatex compiler**